arsahasransu/statistics-short-exercise/docs/index.md

   - Verbosity: `-v X`: By default combine does not usually produce much output on the screen other the main result at the end.
 However, much more detailed information can be printed by setting the `-v N` with N larger than zero.
 For example at `-v 3` the logs from the minimizer, Minuit, will also be printed.
 These are very useful for debugging problems with the fit.

 <iframe scrolling="no"  src="https://videos.cern.ch/video/OPEN-VIDEO-2020-199-003" width="560" height="315" frameborder="0" allowfullscreen></iframe>

+Or click [here](https://videos.cern.ch/record/2728500) if the embedded video above doesn't work.

 ## Combine part 2: shape-based analysis